code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 file to a more current style (in which case the other guidelines should be followed), try to remain consistent with the style in the current file.

-For new files, use recently recently updated or reference examples, such as `src/base/cs_field.c` and  `src/base/cs_field.h` for C, `src/base/field.f90` for Fortran modules, or `src/base/covofi.f90` for other Fortran files.
+For new files, use recently updated or reference examples, such as `src/base/cs_field.c` and  `src/base/cs_field.h` for C, `src/base/field.f90`, or `src/base/tridim.f90` for Fortran modules.

 If you consider your preferred coding style is better than the one used is superior in some manner to the one used, suggestions are welcome, and